Echoic Memory: Definition, Duration, Examples & Neuroscience Guide

 Working Memory Transfer

-Selected auditory information transfers to phonological loop in working memory for conscious processing, rehearsal, and manipulation.
+Selected auditory information transfers to the phonological loop in working memory for conscious processing, rehearsal, and manipulation.

 Historical Development of Echoic Memory Research